-If you're planning to visit Paris in May, check out this guide to the best events in Paris in May 2017, including exhibits, shows and performances, trade fairs, and festivals.
-If you need even more inspiration, check out these photos of Pairs in springtime.
+If you're planning to visit Paris in May, read on for what we consider to be the most compelling and interest events in 2018-- from exhibits, shows and performances to trade fairs and annual festivals.
+If you need even more inspiration, you can check out these photos of Paris in the springtime.

 Festivals and Seasonal Events

-- May 22nd-June 11th: The 2017 French Open at Roland Garros-- Tennis fans should not miss one of France's most exciting and important tournaments.
+- May 27th-June 10th: The 2018 French Open at Roland Garros-- Tennis fans should not miss one of France's most exciting and important tournaments.
 Tennis greats like Steffi Graf made their debuts at Roland Garros, and the French Open continues to host some of the world's unforgettable matches.
-Procuring tickets, however, can be quite a feat, so try to snag much-coveted spots at the matches several months ahead.
+Procuring tickets, however, can be a tall order, so try to snag much-coveted spots at the matches several months ahead.

 - Through May: Foire du Trone (Annual Fair)

 Parents and kids can look forward to the annual Paris fair (Foire du Trône), which runs through the end of the month and delivers all the traditional fun of a county fair, with Ferris wheels, roller coasters, and cotton candy included.

 - May 24th-June 8th: Saint-Germain-des-Prés Jazz Festival

 The city's most famous annual jazz festival will take the St. Germain neighborhood by storm for the 11th year running this month.
 Enthusiasts of the genre should reserve a day or two for this popular event.

 - May 25th-28th: Artists' Open House in Belleville Galleries-- This annual event provides an exceptional opportunity to get to know some of Paris' contemporary artists and their work, as well as getting a glimpse of Parisian life from the inside.
 Over 200 artists living and working in the edgy, urbanite Belleville neighborhood open their doors to show off their work and spaces every day from 2:00 pm to 9:00 pm.

 Arts and Exhibits Highlights